xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 Software are searched & directly downloaded, no risks to download & execute a malicious program found online.

-The software installed from the Microsoft Store can be all updates at once, no background apps etc.
+The software installed from the Microsoft Store can be all updated at once, no background apps etc.

 However, the ms store apps list doesn't cover all the wanted users apps.

 ## real improvement

-Windows, knowning how software are handled on linux, created their [package manager](https://learn.microsoft.com/en-us/windows/package-manager/#understanding-package-managers).
+Windows, maybe knowning how software are handled on linux, created their [package manager](https://learn.microsoft.com/en-us/windows/package-manager/#understanding-package-managers).

 Package managers are tools used to install & manage software & their packages.